 The first step in the NIRB's review process is to establish the scope of the project proposal and the analysis of the potential impacts associated with developing the project.
-This step typically happens in conjunction with the development of impact statement guidelines.
+This step typically happens in conjunction with the development of impact statement guidelines and further develops the scope identified during the screening step.